wzab/BR_Internet_Radio/README.md

 To build the Linux image, enter the appropriate directory and run the "build.sh" script.
 It should automatically download the buildroot, unpack it, configure and build the image.

+Compilation of the "gpio" branch requires that you have developer packages for alsa library (`libasound2-dev` for Debian-based distributions, `alsa-lib-devel` for RedHat-based distributions etc.)

 ## Running
 In case of the real hardware (currently only Orange Pi Zero), you should transfer the compiled files to the SD card.
 You may simply write the generated sdcard.img